superhighfives/three-effectcomposer/README.md

-# three-effectcomposer #
+# three-effectcomposer-es6 #

 ES6-friendly version of `THREE.EffectComposer`, which offers a quick GLSL post-processing implementation.

-Full credit goes to [@alteredq](http://github.com/alteredq) for writing this, and to [@hughsk] for the Browserify-friendly version.
+Full credit goes to [@alteredq](http://github.com/alteredq) for writing this, and to [@hughsk](http://github.com/hughsk) for the Browserify-friendly version.
 The original source can be found [here](http://mrdoob.github.com/three.js/examples/webgl_postprocessing.html).

 ## Installation ##